arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 Currently, parameters are passed indirectly to the overlays; however, upcoming enhancements to U-boot will introduce direct parameter passing functionality.

+### Custom DTB Overlays

+In cases where the required DTB overlay is not readily available and a specific configuration that is not part of the pre-compiled set is needed, it is possible to create customized DTB overlays.

+DTB overlays originate from readable source files known as _DTS files_.
+Users with the respective experience can modify these DTS files and cross-compile them to create tailored overlays suited to their needs.

+### Automated Load And Carrier Detection

-U-boot can be configured to automatically load specific DTB overlays based on the carrier board it detects, in this case Portenta Hat Carrier, either by probing specific hardware or by reading an identification ID from an EEPROM.
+U-boot can be configured to automatically load specific DTB overlays based on the carrier board it detects, in this case the Portenta Hat Carrier, either by probing specific hardware or by reading an identification ID from an EEPROM.

-The configuration was done by logging into the board and executing commands on the shell.
-For instance, for a Portenta-X8 placed on a Portenta HAT Carrier, the expected output is as follows:
+For instance, for a Portenta-X8 placed on a Portenta HAT Carrier, upon logging into the board and executing subsequent commands on the shell, the expected output is as follows:

 ```bash
 fw_printenv overlays